Crawl Space (Breaking Bad): Analysis

 Sean Hutchinson of Inverse analyzed the final shot of "Crawl Space", in which the camera pans upwards from Walter laughing in the crawl space.
 Pulsating music ends with a feedback screech and cut to black.
-The shot's framing mirrors that of Walter's later death in the Breaking Bad finale "Felina".
-Hutchinson viewed it as black comedy, saying that Walter is realizing that he is not in control of the situation.
+The shot's framing mirrors that of Walt's final scene in the Breaking Bad finale "Felina".
+Hutchinson viewed it as black comedy, saying that Walt is realizing that he is not in control of the situation.
 Hutchinson saw the storyline as part of the "open-ended action" that often led to characters appearing to have no way to resolve the situation, but finding a plausible way to do so.

 Reception

 Bryan Cranston submitted this episode for consideration for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for the 64th Primetime Emmy Awards.

 Critical reception

-The episode received laudatory reviews from television critics and has been cited by many as one of the best in the series.
 Noel Murray of The A.V.
 Club awarded the episode an "A", describing it as "intense and terrifying".
 Seth Amitin of IGN awarded the episode 9 out of 10, praising Cranston's performance as "an amazing piece of acting" and describing the episode as "shocking and eye-brow-raising and fascinating".

 Hutchinson praised the final shot and the storylines leading up to it, calling it Breaking Bad's "most underrated moment" and "a perfect bit of mise en scene".
 In 2019, The Ringer ranked "Crawl Space" as the 9th best of the 62 Breaking Bad episodes.